scantist-ossops-m2/ceph-ci/doc/radosgw/notifications.rst

 - Kafka endpoint

  - URI: ``kafka://[<user>:<password>@]<fqdn>[:<port]``
- - if ``use-ssl`` is set to "true", secure connection will be used for connecting with the broker ("false" by default)
+ - ``use-ssl``: If this is set to "true", a secure connection is used to connect to the broker.
+(This is "false" by default.)
- - if ``ca-location`` is provided, and secure connection is used, the specified CA will be used, instead of the default one, to authenticate the broker
+ - ``ca-location``: If this is provided and a secure connection is used, the specified CA will be used instead of the default CA to authenticate the broker.
- - user/password may only be provided over HTTPS.
-If not, topic creation request will be rejected.
+ - user/password: This must be provided only over HTTPS.
+Topic creation requests will otherwise be rejected.
- - user/password may only be provided together with ``use-ssl``, if not, the connection to the broker would fail.
+ - user/password: This must be provided along with ``use-ssl``.
+Connections to the broker will otherwise fail.
+ - mechanism: may be provided together with user/password (default: ``PLAIN``).
+The supported SASL mechanisms are:

+  - PLAIN
+  - SCRAM-SHA-256
+  - SCRAM-SHA-512
+  - GSSAPI
+  - OAUTHBEARER

- - port defaults to: 9092
+ - port: This defaults to 9092.
- - kafka-ack-level: no end2end acking is required, as messages may persist in the broker before delivered into their final destination.
-Two ack methods exist:
+ - kafka-ack-level: No end2end acking is required.
+Messages may persist in the broker before being delivered to their final destinations.
+Two ack methods
+   exist:

   - "none": message is considered "delivered" if sent to broker
   - "broker": message is considered "delivered" if acked by broker (default)